The Worthing HO Racing website is licensed under a Creative Commons Attribution 3.0

 For the technically-

-The GT races are individual events.
-Each driver races each of the six GT club cars for a set time (between 3 and 5 minutes, depending on numbers).
+The Club Car Rotation races are individual events.
+Each driver races each of the six club cars for a set time (usually 3 minutes, depending on numbers).
 At the end of each run, the number of completed laps are recorded for each driver.
-For the final run, parts of the uncompleted lap are added.
+For the run with the yellow car, parts of the uncompleted lap are added.

 All six scores are added to give a grand total for each driver.
-The winner and top junior receive medals and total scores count as points in the GT championship.
+The winner and top junior receive medals and total scores count as points in the GT Cub Car Rotation championship.